sungmogi/distance_calculator/README.md

     )
 }
 ```
 Here, we have the form in which the input fields call the updateFormData function on change.
+When the form is submitted, the function postToServer is called.
+After postToServer handles the POST request and resultData is updated, distance and duration are displayed.